kingmoc/create-receipt-webhook-slack-notification-cjs-react/README.md

 ### Step 6.
 Send Notification Message to Slack Channel

 Now that I have the necessary data to compile a notification - I need to decide what to send to Slack.
-I won't be grabbing everything but just some important data I would like to be notified about in the event an order has been captured:
+I don't need everything; but just some important data I would like to be notified about in the event an order has been captured:

 - reference_id
 - name